ammodramus/ebsom/README.md

-This repository implements a novel [empirical Bayesian](https://en.wikipedia.org/wiki/Empirical_Bayes_method) model for low-frequency variant calling with high-coverage pooled-sample/high-ploidy/somatic DNA sequencing data.
-This approach works well on simulated data but is **not currently working on the real data for which it was designed.
+This repository implements a novel [empirical Bayesian](https://en.wikipedia.org/wiki/Empirical_Bayes_method) model for low-frequency SNP calling with high-coverage pooled-sample/high-ploidy/somatic DNA sequencing data.
+This prototype works well on simulated data but is **not currently working on the real data for which it was designed.
 Use with caution.**